ytbryan/aka/README.md

 ```

 #### 0. Sourcing of bash file
-aka uses trap and signal to reload your bash file.
+Aka uses trap and signal to reload your bash file on the same shell.
 Conventional shell command called from ruby using `system()`, `exec`, `open3`, `open4`, does not execute on the same shell.

 #### 1. aka uses ruby.
 To install ruby, go to [rbenv](https://github.com/sstephenson/rbenv)